runemadsen/rune.js/documentation.md

 Makes a copy of the shape.
 The `parent` parameter uses the same logic as the shorthand shape functions on the Rune instance: If not set, the new copy will be added to the same parent as the base shape.
 If `parent` is a group, the new copy will be added to this group.
 If `parent` is false, the new copy will not have a parent.

+### `scale(scalar)`

+Can be used to scale both shapes and groups.
+If called on a shape, the shape will scale while staying at the same position.
+If called on a group, the group will scale all children, including their `x` and `y` positions.

 ### `addParent(parent)`

 Changes the parent of the shape to group passed in the `parent` parameter.